City problem · Munich

 US OEM SUPPLIER SLOT: MUNICH TIER-1 FIRMS 71% VENDOR 21% PREFERRED 8% PARTNER

-The fix requires building the four specific signals the US OEM reads.
+The fix requires building the four specific signals the US OEM judges.
 4 signals, in a specific order, supported by surfaces the US procurement organisation can verify.
 Home-market Tier-1 standing supports the conversation.
 It does not start it.
 The supplier ladder has to be climbed in the US on US terms.

 ?